Kline & Specter, PC is a recognized leader in pharmaceutical and product liability litigation.

 Kline & Specter was among the handful of law firms spearheading national litigation against Merck & Co. involving the pain medication Vioxx, litigation which resulted in a $4.85 billion settlement.
 Vioxx was removed from the market in 2004 after it was linked to an increased risk of heart attacks and strokes.
 Tom Kline and Shanin Specter deposed ranking Merck executives and scientists.
 Kline was also a member of the Plaintiff’s Steering Committee directing the federal Vioxx litigation.

 Medical Devices and Other Products:

-Lee Balefsky served as the Philadelphia County Mass Tort Program liaison counsel in the Vioxx, Diet Drugs, and PPA cases, a role in which he aided the court in case management while providing information to other attorneys involved in the cases.
+Lee Balefsky, who formerly headed Mass Torts and now serves as senior counsel, was the Philadelphia County Mass Tort Program liaison counsel in the Vioxx, Diet Drugs, and PPA cases, a role in which he aided the court in case management while providing information to other attorneys involved in the cases.
 The Mass Tort Department has achieved significant settlements for in lawsuits against the makers of several drugs, including Baycol, Fen-Phen and PPA.

 The Mass Tort Department's expertise goes far beyond pharmaceutical cases.
 Balefsky has won numerous cases over the past two decades for clients stricken with cancer because of asbestos inhalation, a still-present danger.
 The division also handles cases involving defective medical devices and is currently representing a water company in a case involving MTBE, a gasoline additive that works its way into water supplies.